Jayy-Dev/Plasma-Tokyo-Night/README.md

 # Plasma-Tokyo-Night
 Global Theme for Plasma Desktop based on the Tokyo Night color scheme.
-# Sources for Plasma 6 is not uploaded yet due to issues

 In this Plasma 6 branch you'll find:
 - Aurorae Themes